OISF/suricata/doc/userguide/configuration/exception-policies.rst

      - Expected behavior
    * - stream.memcap
      - memcap-policy
-     - If a stream memcap limit is reached, call the memcap policy on the packet and flow.
+     - If a stream memcap limit is reached, apply the memcap policy to the packet and/or flow.
    * - stream.midstream
      - midstream-policy
-     - If a session is picked up midstream, call the memcap policy on the packet and flow.
+     - If a session is picked up midstream, apply the midstream policy to the flow.
    * - stream.reassembly.memcap
      - memcap-policy
-     - If stream reassembly reaches memcap limit, call the memcap policy on the packet and flow.
+     - If stream reassembly reaches memcap limit, apply memcap policy to the packet and/or flow.
    * - flow.memcap
      - memcap-policy
-     - Apply policy when the memcap limit for flows is reached and no flow could be freed up.
-Apply policy to the packet.
+     - Apply policy when the memcap limit for flows is reached and no flow could be freed up. **Policy can only be applied to the packet.**
    * - defrag.memcap
      - memcap-policy
-     - Apply policy when the memcap limit for defrag is reached and no tracker could be picked up.
-Apply policy to the packet.
+     - Apply policy when the memcap limit for defrag is reached and no tracker could be picked up. **Policy can only be applied to the packet.**
    * - app-layer
      - error-policy
      - Apply policy if a parser reaches an error state.
-Apply policy to the packet and flow.
+Policy can be applied to packet and/or flow.

 To change any of these, go to the specific section in the suricata.yaml file (for more configuration details, check the :doc:`suricata.yaml's<suricata-yaml>`